- Specialist Musculoskeletal Physiotherapy

 Accordingly, Specialist Musculoskeletal Physiotherapists are recognised by the profession as having the highest level of musculoskeletal skills and as profession leaders in the management of musculoskeletal problems.
 The skill of the Specialist lies in the ability to assess, treat and manage complex, difficult and, at times, multifactorial musculoskeletal problems.

-Waverley Park Physiotherapy Centre Director, Andrew Dalwood (FACP) is a Specialist Musculoskeletal Physiotherapist.
+Waverley Park Physiotherapy Centre Director, Andrew Dalwood (FACP) is a Specialist Musculoskeletal Physiotherapist, as awarded by the Australian College of Physiotherapy in 2009.

 Manipulative physiotherapy is the term used for special handling techniques to promote healing of soft tissue.
 These techniques may include myofascial release, craniosacral techniques, joint mobilisation and massage therapy.
 Our specialist practitioners will determine if this service is required to rehabilitate your condition.